-June is Pride Month, and to celebrate, our team has gotten to know a very special organization, Twin Cities United Way’s Arise Project.
-To learn more about their message, Tunheim sat down with Claire Psarouthakis, Giving Communities Manager for Greater Twin Cities United Way.
+June is Pride Month!
+And this year, our team was able to make a donation to a special organization, Twin Cities United Way’s Arise Project.
+To learn more about their message last summer, Tunheim sat down with Claire Psarouthakis, Giving Communities Manager for Greater Twin Cities United Way.
 Tunheim stands with our LGBTQ+ community, team members and clients now and always.
-Check out our social channels for how we are honoring Pride during COVID-19.

 Claire Psarouthakis, Giving Communities Manager for Greater Twin Cities United Way